reitzig/ltx2any/README.md

 ### To Do ###

- * Make target options accessible for targets
- * De-spaghettify code (mainly `ltx2any.rb`)
- * Refactor and/or document functions, constants, ...
  * Check out tex daemon(s) to speed up compilation
  * Add support for preamble precompilation.
  * How-To for writing extensions (and targets).
- * Start scripts for other OS
+ * Compatibility and start scripts for other OS